rust-lang/cargo/src/doc/src/faq.md

 We've long [wanted to provide better diagnostics about this](https://github.com/rust-lang/cargo/issues/2904) but unfortunately haven't been able to make progress on that issue in quite some time.
-In the meantime, however, you can debug a rebuild at least a little by by setting the `CARGO_LOG` environment variable:
+In the meantime, however, you can debug a rebuild at least a little by setting the `CARGO_LOG` environment variable:

 ```sh